 - Improvements are needed to better connect and access upper and lower areas of the park

-- Crowding at the beach and high usage of the lake impacts the park experience
+- Crowding at beach and high usage of lake during peak times impacts park experience

 - People are interested in visiting and using the park more in non-summer months

-- The restroom facility is used by all users and improvement and consistent maintenance are important
+- Restroom facility is well used and therefore improvements and consistent maintenance are important

 - Develop additional trails and explore opportunities to complement existing uses